Convergence to the Brownian CRT for critical branching Markov processe: Introduction

-First note that \ref{a:CAD} simply allows us to make use of standard martingale results.
-This is satisfied in a very general framework: for example, any process with a Feller semi-group of probability transitions or any piecewise deterministic Markov process with bounded jump intensity \cite[Sections 2 and 4]{cdrg}.
+{Let us now comment on the above assumptions.
+First note that \ref{a:VAR} ensures that branching events do not result in excessively large fluctuations, so that we remain in the Brownian scaling regime.
+Next, \ref{a:CAD} simply allows us to make use of standard martingale results.
 The third assumption stipulates that the MBP is critical.
 Indeed, a more general version of \ref{a:PF} would give the existence of a triple $(\lambda, \varphi, \tilde\varphi)$ with $\lambda \in \mathbb R$ such that for all $t \ge 0$,

 and